Valid XHTML 1.0!

 Documentation

-All downloads for grafx are available at https://sourceforge.net/projects/grafx/files/.
+All releases for grafx are available at https://sourceforge.net/projects/grafx/files/.
 The current version of grafx for 2D rendering is 2.3.2.
 The current version for 3D rendering is 1.1.
 These are named grafx-2.3.2 and grafx_3d-1.1, respectively.

 Feedback